Scientists get serious about mixing and matching COVID-19 vaccines

 It’s hardly an idle question.
 Either by accident or design, some mismatched dosing is inevitable, experts say.

-Two vaccines are currently being rolled out across the United States, with a third expected to join them next week and two more likely to come over the next several months.
+Two vaccines are currently being rolled out across the United States, with a third joining them this week and two more likely to come over the next several months.
 All but one were designed to be delivered as two-dose regimens.

 Another 69 vaccines are in clinical development across the globe, and nearly two-thirds of those were designed to generate immunity with two or more doses.